Violence Against Women Act: Reauthorizations

 On December 9, 2019, following the firearm murder of a Houston police officer on duty by a boyfriend who had been abusive towards his girlfriend, Houston Police Chief Art Acevedo criticized Senators Mitch McConnell (R-KY), Ted Cruz (R-TX) and John Cornyn (R-TX) for preventing a vote on the VAWA reauthorization.
 Acevedo said "I don't want to hear about how much they care about lives and the sanctity of lives yet, we all know in law enforcement that one of the biggest reasons that the Senate and Mitch McConnell and John Cornyn and Ted Cruz and others are not getting into a room and having a conference committee with the House and getting the Violence Against Women's Act (passed) is because the NRA doesn't like the fact that we want to take firearms out of the hands of boyfriends that abuse their girlfriends.
 And who killed our sergeant?
 A boyfriend abusing his girlfriend.
 So you're either here for women and children and our daughters and our sisters and our aunts, or you're here for the NRA."

 In a follow-up interview with CNN, Acevedo said his criticism of Senators Cruz, Cornyn and McConnell was not political, because "death is not political—you see, death is final."
 He challenged Senator Cruz to directly answer whether he supports closing the boyfriend loophole, and said that failing to address it would put the Senators "on the wrong side of history".
 Senator Cornyn said that Acevedo was "mistaken" in invoking the VAWA.

 On March 15, 2022, President Joe Biden signed the reauthorization of VAWA into law as part of the Consolidated Appropriations Act of 2022 (H.R.
 2471); it is called the Violence Against Women Act Reauthorization Act of 2022.
-The reauthorization act does not include provisions to close the boyfriend loophole.
+The reauthorization act does not include provisions to "close the boyfriend loophole".
+However, it did include funding the Ensuring Forensic Health Care for all Act (EFCA) to fund support for generalist forensic nurse training.